Handling NotNow status responses

 Overview

 Specific conditions prevent a device from executing a command.
 For example, a device won’t execute some commands before the first unlock after a device boot.
-When this occurs, a device can respond to the server with a NotNow status to indicate that later retries may succeed.
+When this occurs, a device can respond to the device management service with a NotNow status to indicate that later retries may succeed.

-When the server receives a NotNow response from a device, it can either stop sending commands to the device or send another command to it on the same connection.
+When the service receives a NotNow response from a device, it can either stop sending commands to the device or send another command to it on the same connection.

-When a server stops sending commands to a device, the device automatically polls the server when conditions change.
+When a device management service stops sending commands to a device, the device automatically polls the service when conditions change.
 However, the device doesn’t cache the failed command.
-If you configure the server to instruct the device to retry the command, it must send the command again when the device polls the server.
-The server doesn’t need to send another push notification in response to this status, but it can send another one to instruct the device to poll the server immediately.
+If you configure your device management service to instruct the device to retry the command, it must send the command again when the device polls the service.
+The device management service doesn’t need to send another push notification in response to this status, but it can send another one to instruct the device to poll the service immediately.

-If the server sends another command to the client on the same connection, and this new command returns anything other than a NotNow response, the device won’t automatically poll the server as it would if the first command executed successfully.
-The server must send a push notification at a later time to instruct the device to reconnect.
-The device only polls the server in response to a NotNow status if that’s the last status sent by the device to the server.
+If the device management service sends another command to the client on the same connection, and this new command returns anything other than a NotNow response, the device won’t automatically poll the service as it would if the first command executed successfully.
+The service must send a push notification at a later time to instruct the device to reconnect.
+The device only polls the device management service in response to a NotNow status if that’s the last status sent by the device to the service.

 In macOS, a device may not execute commands, but instead respond with a NotNow status during these conditions: